astronomer/airflow-guides/guides/debugging-dags.md

 ![Error Log](https://assets2.astronomer.io/main/guides/debugging-dags/error_log.png)

 To make catching and debugging task failures easier, you can set up error notifications.
 Check out [this guide](https://www.astronomer.io/guides/error-notifications-in-airflow) for details on setting up email, Slack, and custom notifications in Airflow.

+One thing to watch out for with task failures in newly developed DAGs is an error message like `Task exited with return code Negsignal.SIGKILL` or that contains a `-9` error code.
+These usually indicate that the task ran out of memory.
+Try increasing the resources for your scheduler, webserver, or pod, depending on whether you're running the Local, Celery, or Kubernetes executors respectively.

 ## Logs Aren't Showing Up